moubi/blog/content/blog/react-touch-desktop-code-split/index.md

 Native app or web app...
 Let's say a decision is taken and you are left with no choice - a web app must be delivered (for desktop and mobile users).

-## So, if you must do the split
+## What if you must do a split
 Splitting react apps touch/desktop wise can be tricky if you have to do it in the frontend.

 Things to be considered:

  - 1️⃣ figure out the threshold (**when** to serve each app)
  - 2️⃣ decide on the starting point (**where** in the code)
- - 3️⃣ import only app specific components (**how** it should work)
+ - 3️⃣ import only app specific components (**how** to implement it)

 **An answer to these three questions is important since maintainability, time, team motivation and other aspects very much depend on it.**

-## When user is considered mobile 1️⃣
+## When device is considered touch 1️⃣
 Usually you modify component's css to account for mobile devices.

-Perhaps this
+Perhaps the following

 ```css{8}
 .TopBar {